renanxin/leetcode/README.md

 # leetcode
-This is my answer for leetcode by C
+This is my answer for leetcode by C/Java